The Serpent's Spell, Amber

 to see where I often write and draw, here's my studio.

 I have been an artist for many years.
-To view sculptures, photographs
+Click to view sculptures,

 long does it take to write a book?

-first sentence of The Serpent's Spell on February 15th, 2001—the
+time of writing the first sentence of The Serpent's Spell and

 devoured a book or two a day when I was a child, and writing